Exponential Distribution

 Examples

-1. What is the probability that one randomly selected ball bearing will last more than 6,000 hours?
+a.
+What is the probability that one randomly selected ball bearing will last less than 2,500 hours?

-2. What is the probability that one randomly selected ball bearing will last less than 2,500 hours?
+b.
+What is the probability that one randomly selected ball bearing will last more than 6,000 hours?

 2. A major manufacturer of capacitors claims that their latest model, the UltraCap 3000, has an average lifetime of 5,000 hours before it fails.
 This lifetime is exponentially distributed.
 Capacitors that fail prematurely can cause significant issues in electrical circuits, so understanding their reliability is crucial.